kuiper2000/tropical-dynamics/_sources/Variability/ENSO.md

 \end{align}
 ```

+Where, T, h, $\tau_1$ and $\tau_2$ are illustrated in {numerf}`FIG10-3`

 We first start with equatorial easterly.
-The equatorial easterly ($\tau_1$) at Nino 4 driven by tropical convection (like MJO) will increase Nino 3 region SST anomaly.
+The equatorial easterly ($\tau_1$) at Nino 4 driven by tropical convection (like MJO) will drive downwelling Kelvin wave (warm anomaly) which further propagates eastward to increase Nino 3 temperature.
+This is represented in the first term of equation 1.